 - extra virgin olive oil for drizzling

-- Step 2: Preheat the broiler.
-Toast the bread under the broiler on each side until golden and crispy.
-Top each bread slice with a small mound of beet greens and drizzle with a little olive oil.
-Set two crostini on an individual plate and serve warm.
+- Step 2: Toast the baguette slices under a broiler until golden-brown on both sides.
+Top each bread slice with the beet greens and drizzle with a little olive oil.
+Place the crostini on a serving platter and serve immediately, while still warm.

 Disclaimer: As always, my point of view is my own.
 I do not accept samples, and have no commercial relationship with any product, food or wine company.